Vikos Falcons Ioannina B.C.

-Vikos Falcons Ioannina B.C. or Vikos Falcons is a Greek professional basketball club that is located in Ioannina, Greece.
+Vikos Falcons Ioannina B.C. or Vikos Falcons is a Greek professional basketball club located in Ioannina, Greece.
 The team's home ground is the Ioannina New Indoor Hall.
-The team's logo depicts a falcon.
-Since the 2024–2025 season, the club has been participating in the Greek Elite League.
+Founded in 2022, the club has been participating in the Greek A2 Basket League, the second tier of the Greek basketball pyramid, until a strong 2025–26 season, when they were promoted to the Greek Basketball League (GBL).
+The team's logo, and mascot, depicts a falcon.

 History

 During the 2021–2022 season, Vikos Falcons (formerly A.O.
 Spartakos Ioannina) participated in the Greek National League 2, in Group 4.
 They finished first with 35 points, 17 wins and 1 loss, 1535 points for and 1119 points against, winning the championship and promotion to the Greek National League 1.

 During the 2022–2023 and 2023–2024 seasons, Vikos Falcons competed in the Greek National League 1, winning first place in the championship standings in both seasons.
 In the Playoff stages in both years, they were eliminated by Doxa Lefkadas and Trikala.

 In the 2024–2025 season, Vikos Falcons competed in the Greek Elite League after being granted a Wild Card by the Hellenic Basketball Federation.

+During the 2025–26 season, the club finished second in the Greek Elite League and gained the promotion to the Greek Basket League for the first time in its history.